mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 >
 > Note
 >
-> Have the [Glossary](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/release-money/glossary) of the Available Balance report on hand to review it when needed or want to review a technical term.
+> Have the [Glossary](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/release-money/glossary) at hand to review technical terms when managing your reports.

 ## Set up your reports